Veterans United mortgage rates

 - Securely upload your documents

-- Monitor your application’s progress through to closing
+- Monitor your mortgage application’s progress through to closing

-Things may be less straightforward if you hate technology.
-With only 25 branches nationwide, many people won’t live close to a Veterans United location.
+Things may be less straightforward if you dislike online technology.
+With only 26 branches nationwide, many people won’t live close to a Veterans United location.

 Veterans United Lighthouse program for poor credit

 It’s worth expanding on Veterans United’s Lighthouse Program.
-This unique service helps veterans with sub-par credit build up their score to homebuying levels.
+This unique credit counseling service helps veterans with subpar credit build up their scores and become homeowners.

-If your credit score is too low for you to qualify for a mortgage (think, 620 or below), you can work one-on-one with a credit consultant from Veterans United.
-He or she will suggest a strategy to get your finances back on track and to rebuild your score quickly.
+If your credit score is too low to qualify for a mortgage (think, below 620), you can work one-on-one with a credit consultant from Veterans United.
+They will suggest strategies — such as how to prioritize debt repayment from installment loans and credit cards — to get your finances back on track and rebuild your score quickly.

-According to the lender’s website, one family with a credit score in the 400s was approved for a mortgage only 10 months after first getting in touch.
+According to the lender’s website, one family with a credit score in the 400s was approved for a mortgage only 10 months after first getting in touch with the Veterans United loan team.

 When it comes to customer service, it’s hard to write a Veterans United review that doesn’t read like an ad.
-Of course, many lenders strive to deliver excellence.
+Of course, many lenders strive to deliver an excellent home buying experience.
 But it’s hard to think of one who achieves that status so well.

 We already mentioned this lender’s excellent ratings on Trustpilot.
-And those results are matched on Better Business Bureau: more than 1,650 reviews at the time of writing, with an average 5-star rating.
+And those results are matched on Better Business Bureau: More than 2,000 reviews at the time of writing, many of which feature an average 5-star rating.

 Veterans United also gets the second-highest rating in J.D.
 Power’s mortgage customer survey (after USAA) and has fewer than one complaint per thousand mortgage customers.